everywhere-computer/docs/src/content/docs/why-choose.md

 ---
+title: 🤔 Why Choose the Everywhere Computer?
-description: >-
+description:
   You already have many ways of running compute over a network.
 When is the Everything Computer a good fit?
 ---

-# 🤔 Why Choose the Everywhere Computer?
+You already have many ways of running compute over a network.
+When is the Everything Computer a good fit?

 ## Choose the Everywhere Computer when...